-Fraud: actions and/or omissions by a student making it impossible in whole or in part to properly evaluate their knowledge, understanding and skills or creating the opportunity for others to commit fraud.
+Fraud: actions and/or omissions by a student, intended or not, making it impossible in whole or in part to properly evaluate their knowledge, understanding and skills or creating the opportunity for others to commit fraud.

 GPA: abbreviation for Grade Point Average, the weighted average score of all final numerical grades of the educational units registered within the IEMA study programme, that are stated on the IEMA study programme certificate and the numerical grades as explained in Article 12 paragraph 3 and 4 of this IEMA-EER.
 The weighting is based on the attempted ECTS credits of these educational units.
-The GPA is calculated in two decimal points and rounded down if necessary.
+The GPA is calculated and rounded down to two decimal points.